zeptofs/nz-api-documentation/source/index.html.md

 `GET /unassigned_agreements`

-Will return all Unassigned Agreements that have not yet be accepted.
+Will return all Unassigned Agreements that have not yet been accepted.

 <h3 id="List-all-Unassigned-Agreements-parameters" class="parameters">Parameters</h3>